jtquach1/Quiz-React/README.md

 * /src/screens/ComicScreen.js
 * /src/screens/HomeScreen.js
 * /src/screens/MenuScreen.js
+* Directories, where the .gif have numbers (1-7) as their names:
+    - /assets/avatars/daughter
+    - /assets/avatars/mother
+    - /assets/avatars/friend

 ### These files and directories were used for a basic survey-like style of the original scenarios.
 The original scenarios are not rendered in the current build.
 * /App.js